SK-EID/smart-id-java-client/README.md

     .withAllowedInteractionsOrder(
             Collections.singletonList(Interaction.displayTextAndPIN("Log in to self-service?")
     ))
+    // we want to get the IP address of the device running Smart-ID app
+    // for the IP to be returned the service provider (SK) must switch on this option .withShareMdClientIpAddress(true)
     .authenticate();

 // You need this later to pull user's signing certificate
 String documentNumberForFurtherReference = authenticationResponse.getDocumentNumber();

+// We get IP of Smart-ID app since we made the request .withShareMdClientIpAddress(true) String deviceIpAddress = authenticationResponse.getDeviceIpAddress();
 ```

 Note that verificationCode should be displayed by the web service, so the person signing through the Smart-ID mobile app can verify if the verification code displayed on the phone matches with the one shown on the web page.